WileyCubic/Automated-CSV-to-Table-For-GTC/README.md

 ## All Company and personl information has been removed

-Convert Squre or Shoppify CSV exports into clean, formatted table with subtotals and grand totals for sharing as an **Excel** report.
+Convert Square or Shoppify CSV exports into clean, formatted table with subtotals and grand totals for sharing as an **Excel** report.

 This lightweight **ETL** workflow powers GTC's day-to-day reporting by:
 1) **Extracting** a CSV export,